ExtraHop/ts-remote-data-react/README.md

 Finally, we use the `RemoteData.getOr` and `RemoteData.asFailure` functions to satisfy the prop types of `LineSeriesLayer` while making sure that `LineChart` cannot simultaneously have an error and series data.

+## Activity Indicator

+Now that we have a `LineChart` component which handles remote data for us, we can use that in a page.
+However, imagine we get a complaint: When users change the time range the new data can take 2 seconds to arrive.
+Users think the page is not responding, and are confused.

+We don't want to go back to tearing down the chart and showing a loading spinner; that undoes the work we've done on making a smooth experience.
+Worse, if there were several charts on-screen, the user would see an entire meadow's worth of loading spinners come into bloom.

+We want something to show **an** indicator when background activity is occurring.
+In keeping with React's declarative philosophy, we'd like this to be declarative, and we'd rather it not be something devs have to remember to add themselves.

+This is the problem `ActivityIndicator` solves.
+It takes advantage of the fact that displaying stale data strongly implies background activity to automatically track when data updates are in-flight, and then renders an element of your choice when that update is taking too long.

+The `ActivityIndicator` is not designed for use on initial data loads, as those cases are best handled closer to the not-yet-initialized UI by using `RemoteSuspense`.
+However, it is possible to directly declare background activity is occurring using the `useActivityIndicator` hook; this can be very useful when some task is in progress that doesn't have a clear UI surface.

 ## Tips / Best Practices

 * Rather than directly using `RemoteSuspense` in your feature code, create components for your project which capture your common data fetching behaviors.